Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Triangularized Optimization Eigensolvers

-Algorithm~\ref{alg:triofm-obj2} illustrates the detailed pseudocode for \eqref{eq:triofm-obj2} and the choice of the stepsize is also deferred to later sections.
+Algorithm~\ref{alg:triofm-obj2} illustrates the pseudocode for \eqref{eq:triofm-obj2} and the choice of the stepsize is also deferred to later sections.

 We claim a few advantages of Algorithm~\ref{alg:triofm-obj1} and Algorithm~\ref{alg:triofm-obj2} over other related methods.
 First, both algorithms converge to the eigenvectors or their scaled ones without mixing them.
 Hence the sparsity of the eigenvectors is preserved.
-Although we do not benefit from the sparsity during the iteration in Algorithm~\ref{alg:triofm-obj1} and Algorithm~\ref{alg:triofm-obj2} directly, we expect that the coordinate descent versions of them would benefit from the sparsity and achieve fast convergence and small memory cost for FCI problems.
+Although we do not benefit from the sparsity during the iteration in Algorithm~\ref{alg:triofm-obj1} and Algorithm~\ref{alg:triofm-obj2} directly, we expect that the coordinate descent methods would benefit from the sparsity and achieve fast convergence and small memory cost for FCI problems.
 Second, the orthogonalization step is totally removed, which makes the algorithm friendly to parallel computing.
 Third, all cubic scaling operations can be processed through BLAS3-level routines.
 Algorithms, therefore, benefit from the memory hierarchy of modern computer architecture.

-All gradient based optimization algorithms can be viewed as a discrete time dynamic systems on a conservative field.
-However, Algorithm~\ref{alg:triofm-obj1} and Algorithm~\ref{alg:triofm-obj2} are discrete time dynamic systems on a non-conservative field, since neither $g_1(X)$ nor $g_2(X)$ corresponds to a gradient of an energy functional.
-Hence the usual convergence analysis in optimization field can not be applied directly here.
-In Section~\ref{sec:localconv} we will show the results of global convergence and local linear convergence for our algorithms.

-Although we only propose Algorithm~\ref{alg:triofm-obj1} and Algorithm~\ref{alg:triofm-obj2} and analyze their convergence in this paper, the idea of \TOM{} can be applied to a wide range of algorithms to remove the redundancy introduced by gauge freedom or gauge invariance.
-The key point here is decoupling each column from later columns while ensuring the iterative scheme for later column is the same as solving the multicolumn version of the objective function.
+Although we only propose Algorithm~\ref{alg:triofm-obj1} and Algorithm~\ref{alg:triofm-obj2} and analyze their convergence in this paper, the idea of \TOM{} can be applied to a wide range of algorithms to remove the redundancy introduced by the rotation invariance.
+The key point here is decoupling each column from later columns while ensuring that the iterative scheme for a column remains the same as solving the multicolumn version of the objective function.
 The question of where and how \TOM{} can be applied is open.